cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON));
 ```
 7. mining by following the most difficult chain: if received futureContractReceiptStateRoot/ContractJSON shows a more difficult chain, then verify this chain's transactions for ONEWEEK
-8. If verification succesful, hamt_update(SafetyContractReceiptStateRoot, ContractReceiptStateRoot), go to step (5); Else go to step (6)
+8. If verification succesful, levelDB_update(SafetyContractReceiptStateRoot, futureContractReceiptStateRoot), go to step (5) to get a new state prediction; Else go to step (6)
 9. if network-disconnected from internet 48 hours, go to step (1).

 ### C. Attachment Downloader